tearust/teaproject/obsidian/_mining/FAQ-Mining.md

 There will be an nitial limit of 10k CML for the first two years after mainnet launch.
 The supply of CML will be controlled algorithmically by the DAO according to supply and demand after year 2.
 After the mainnet starts, the DAO will start to generate CML seeds and put them into the marketplace for auction.

 ## Do I need to do anything special to run RA?
-RA (remote attestation) is mandatory to all TEA nodes.
+RA (remote attestation) is mandatory for all TEA nodes.
 Anytime you run an active TEA node, it will run RA automatically.
-Of course, you will get paid by running such a public service.
+Of course, you'll get paid by running such a public service.
 There's no way for an active node to stop doing RA.

 ## Is there another option besides running CML nodes?